Apophenia/news-firefox/README.md

 Status
 ====
 The add-on is pre-alpha and does not yet have a functional UI.
 The add-on currently consists of a widget that will add the current page's feed to the ownCloud News App.
-The add-on will only successfully make a request if the user has ownCloud password information saved in the Firefox credentials manager.
+The add-on will only successfully make a request if the user has ownCloud password information saved in the Firefox add-on preferences manager.
 It will fail if the authorization details are incorrect, or if the current page does not contain a valid RSS feed.

 Installation
 ====